HOME INSPECTION TIPS FOR BUYERS

 Purchasing a home can involve a lot of steps.
 It usually begins with a property showing with the help of an agent or an open house once you’ve been pre-approved.
 Next, the buyer needs to decide about what features are necessary for the new home, versus what is unnecessary to have.

-Then, the buyer needs to make their offer and possibly engage in a negotiation either directly with the seller or the seller’s agent, explains Own It Detroit.
+Then, the buyer needs to make their offer and possibly engage in negotiation either directly with the seller or the seller’s agent explains Own It Detroit.

 Eventually, the time for inspection will come.
 This usually occurs shortly after the seller has accepted the offer from the buyer.
 That said, most buyers blow by the inspection and fail to make the most of it.

 This can turn out to be a costly mistake down the line.
 Home inspections exist for a reason.
-Here are a few benefits you stand to get from a home inspection:
+Here are a few home inspection tips:

 It’ll enable you to feel confident about your purchase.
 Your interest should be your top priority.
 Having the home inspected will give you a sense of certainty for the purchase and eliminate any remorse.